menegax/SENG302-Organ-Donation-Management-System/doc/design_decisions.md

 After a discussion with Marina (senior tutor), we've decided that instead of testing the CLI by running its `main()` and providing raw user input, we will instead assume the framework is fully functional, and instead test any methods called by the `run()` method within a particular CLI command.
 This way we're only unit testing internal methods.

+#### Gson Library
+We've decided to use GSON library for parsing json files.
+This will be used for saving data to .json and importing data from .json.

+#### PICOCLI
+We have decided to use PicoCLI library to aid in the creation of our CLI.
+This was because unlike similar libraries, picocli is up to date and is continually worked on.
+It also the modern equivalent of other such libraries.
+Using this library makes our code easy to read and maintain.